jbs1/eve-srpmail/README.md

 usermod -a -G web_pub www-data
 ```
 * create dir `gh-evesrp` in home dir via `mkdir ~/gh-evesrp`
-* symlink the githup repo to the apache web dir
+* symlink the githup repo to the apache web dir (see above)
 * change dir-group to newly created group with
 ```
 chgrp web_pub ~/github-data;